Adam Kramer on College Football: Meet the Country's Most Exciting True Freshman

 It was six months ago, and Rondale Moore was a senior at Trinity High School in St. Matthews, Kentucky.
 A 5'9", 175-pound wide receiver capable of squatting more than three times his body weight, he had committed to play at Purdue over Texas, Alabama, Ohio State and dozens of other traditional powers.

-Although I hadn't made the trip to see Moore—I was there to write a story about a 370-pound eighth-grader who was already receiving scholarship offers—he was impossible not to see.
+Although I hadn't made the trip to see Moore—I was there to write a story about a 370-pound eighth-grader who was already receiving scholarship offers—he was impossible to miss.

 The way he seemed to hit full speed in a matter of steps.
 The way he would seemingly jump out of the gym to catch high throws.
 Even the most natural catches felt spectacular.